1 02-Application

 Torrent:

-meta-data and group of peers exchanging chunks of a file.
+Meta-data and group of peers exchanging chunks of a file.

 Client:

-uploads and downloads files; runs their own client torrent software
+Runs their own client torrent software.

 Process: